dubzzz/fast-check/documentation/1-Guides/Tips.md

 `fast-check` comes with a verbose mode, which can help users while trying to dig into a failure.

-For instance, let's suppose the folowwing property failed:
+For instance, let's suppose the following property failed:
 ```js
 fc.assert(
     fc.property(